-- financial statements of the Yorke and Northern Local Health Network Inc.: - are in accordance with the accounts and records of the authority; and - comply with relevant Treasurer's Instructions; and - comply with relevant accounting standards; and - present a true and fair view of the financial position of the authority at the end of the financial year and the result of its operations and cash flows for the financial year. - Internal controls employed by the Yorke and Northern Local Health Network Inc. over its financial reporting and its preparation of the financial statements have been effective throughout the financial year.
+- financial statements of the Yorke and Northern Local Health Network Inc.: are in - accordance with the accounts and records of the authority; and - comply with relevant Treasurer Instructions, except for Treasurers Instruction - 101.K; and - comply with relevant accounting standards; and - present a true and fair view of the financial position of the authority at the end of the financial year and the result of its operations and cash flows for the financial year. - Internal controls employed by the Yorke and Northern Local Health Network Inc. over its financial reporting and its preparation of the financial statements have been effective throughout the financial year.

-John Voumard Board Chair Roger Kirchner Chief Executive Officer Vincent Bellifemini Chief Finance Officer
+John Voumard Governing Board Chair Roger Kirchner Chief Executive Officer Coenraad Robberts Executive Director